mattlord/mongo-embedded-sample/build-instructions.md

 1. Build the MongoDB Embedded SDK

-    1. Setup the bfd-plugins so that we can use LTO and library collapse (link-model=dynamic-sdk):
+    1. Setup the bfd-plugins so that we can use LTO and link-model=dynamic-sdk:
     ```
     $ sudo apt install llvm-3.8-dev
     $ sudo mkdir /usr/lib/bfd-plugins && cd /usr/lib/bfd-plugins/
-    $ sudo ln -s /usr/lib/llvm-3.8/lib/LLVMgold.so
     $ sudo ln -s /usr/lib/gcc/x86_64-linux-gnu/6/liblto_plugin.so
     ```
-      Note: *step 4.i should only be necessary on Debian/Ubuntu machines due to [this bug](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=865690).*
+      Note: *Creating the symlink should only be necessary on Debian/Ubuntu machines due to [this bug](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=865690).*

     2. Get the MongoDB source (4.0.4 or later is required):
     ``` $ cd $BUILD_DIR && git clone -b r$MONGO_VERSION --depth 1 https://github.com/mongodb/mongo.git ```